pirelaurent/p5_animationFramework/chapters/chap0-Literals.md

 ### framework architecture
 All constructors in the framework classes will be on the same model :
-- internally defined by an inline literal structure
+- internally defined by an inline literal structure.
-- initialized by constructor with an instance literal to apply only controled changes
+- initialized by constructor with an instance literal to apply only controled changes.
 ```javascript
 constructor(instanceProperties){
     extendProperties(this,